 How to Protect Retirement Accounts from Creditors and Lawsuits

-Retirement accounts are among the best-protected assets in the United States, but protection depends on the type of account, the type of creditor, and the state where the account holder lives.
-ERISA-qualified employer plans like 401(k)s and pensions have unlimited federal creditor protection.
+Retirement accounts are among the best-protected assets in the United States, but the level of protection depends on the type of account.
+ERISA-qualified employer plans like 401(k)s and pensions have unlimited federal creditor protection both in and out of bankruptcy.
 IRAs do not.

-The distinction between ERISA and non-ERISA accounts is the single most important factor in retirement asset protection.
+The distinction between ERISA and non-ERISA accounts controls everything.
 A person with $3 million in a 401(k) has stronger creditor protection than someone with $500,000 in an IRA, even though the IRA balance is smaller.
-Knowing where each account type falls on this spectrum is the starting point for protecting retirement wealth from lawsuits and judgments.
+Rolling funds from one type of account to another can eliminate protection entirely.

 Speak With an Asset Protection Attorney